airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 `Majority`: The write has propagated to the majority of nodes, and been acknowledged by them.
 A lengthy discussion of the various failures of MongoDB's write concerns can be found here: https://aphyr.com/posts/322-call-me-maybe-mongodb-stale-reads

 The short version is that while `Majority` does ensure consistency in the absence of network partitions, network partitioning may result in inconsistent data, and/or data loss, even within the confines of a single document.
-It is also true that MongoDB does provide an `$isolated` operator, this prevents all sharding, and does not actually guarantee atomicity.
+It is also true that MongoDB does provide an `$isolated` operator, which, while enforcing consistency by way of a write lock, also prevents all sharding, and does not actually guarantee atomicity as an error during the write operation does not roll back the entire "transaction".
 MongoDB also does provide a loose guideline for implementing a two phase commit:

 https://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/

-So if you're up for reinventing a transaction system from the ground up at the application layer, without any of the consistency guarantees provided by the vendor....
+Loosely speaking this will require you to:
+Create a transaction with all of your queued changes.
+Execute each change, sequentially, tracking the succeeded changes.
+If any change fails, roll back every change already made, and cancel the transaction.
+Mark the transaction done.

+Keep in mind that this means you need to be able to encode an inverse, or rollback operation for every operation, and that this is a very hard problem to get right, a full solution for which is out of scope of this article.

 #### 2.2.2 Transactions in WiredTiger

 Wiredtiger purports to provide ACID transactions (I do not have sufficient computing power to put this to the test, and unfortunately third party tests have yet to occur).
 Taking the documentation at its word, it provides a maximum level of Snapshot Isolation, equivalent to Postgres' Read Committed.

 Winner: Postgres.
 By knockout.
-Although once WiredTiger is ready for primetime (say Mongo v3.4 or so), this gap will narrow somewhat.
+Although once WiredTiger is ready for primetime, this gap will narrow somewhat.

 ### 2.3 Performance and Denormalized Data